RV AC Capacitor Failure Symptoms in Miami, FL

 What is the most likely cause based on this guide?

-Failed capacitor due to heat stress (high confidence).
-In Miami, the combination of extreme heat and high humidity often leads to capacitor failure, which is evident when the fan runs but the compressor does not engage.
+Failed capacitor due to thermal stress (high confidence).
+In Miami, the extreme heat combined with continuous AC operation often leads to capacitor overheating, which prevents the compressor from starting.

 What is the best prevention habit?